Michael-S-Halpin/UIPath.HelloActivity/README.md

 *(Currently there is a debugMode variable in each activity and scope.
 This is used to avoid lines that only need to be executed when running from UiPath Studio and also to execute other lines that would only apply to making sure objects are set for your devleopment environment.
 Ideally we want to be able to instantiate a scope from code in UnitTest so that we can execute every line of code all the time.
 I currently do not have time to figure out how to do this.
 If someone can take this up and figure it out that would be great.
 Otherwise using this debugMode pattern is how I unit test my activities before importing them into UiPath Studio.)*

 # Known Issues
-• ~~Out and InOut properties have binding issues in designer xaml files preventing the user from setting the out value through the xaml component which results in a type conversion error in UIPath.~~
+• ~~Out and InOut properties have binding issues in designer xaml files preventing the user from setting the out value through the xaml component which results in a type conversion error in UiPath.~~

 I was able to get an answer for this from UiPath and this is now fixed!